BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Results

 \section{Results}

 Table~\ref{tab:DER reduction for online} shows the effect of various features of the BW-EDA-EEND algorithms.
 As described in Section~~\ref{sec:blockwise}, we trained the Transformer encoder to only attend to its left contexts and reuse the hidden states from the previous blocks (Train = causal) instead of using entire utterances to compute attention weights (Train = offline).
 During inference, we reuse the hidden states from the previous blocks (Inference = causal) or recompute them from scratch for every block (Inference = offline).
 As shown in Table~\ref{tab:DER reduction for online}, incremental training of the Transformer encoder improved accuracy since training and inference mechanisms now are consistent.
-For unlimited-latency BW-EDA-EEND (BW-EDA-EEND-UL), accuracy improved by 2.7\% absolute (row~2 vs.~3 in Table~\ref{tab:DER reduction for online}) and for limited-latency BW-EDA-EEND (BW-EDA-EEND-LL) accuracy improved by 6.2\% absolute (row~4 vs.~5), when the algorithms are evaluated for two-speaker CALLHOME data using a block size of 10 seconds.
+For unlimited-latency BW-EDA-EEND, accuracy improved by 2.7\% absolute (row~2 vs.~3 in Table~\ref{tab:DER reduction for online}) and for limited-latency BW-EDA-EEND accuracy improved by 6.2\% absolute (row~4 vs.~5), when the algorithms are evaluated for two-speaker CALLHOME data using a block size of 10 seconds.

 Next, during attractor inference in BW-EDA-EEND, we compare several heuristics to improve accuracy (rows 4-8 in Table~\ref{tab:DER reduction for online}).
 By reordering attractors, accuracy is improved by 3.8\% absolute (row~5 vs.~6).
 Through attractor averaging, accuracy improves by 1.3\% absolute (row~6 vs.~7).
-By allowing embedding shuffling across blocks, accuracy improves by 1.1\% absolute (row~7 vs.~8).
+By shuffling embeddings across blocks, accuracy improves by 1.1\% absolute (row~7 vs.~8).